seastwood/usb-audio-ip-client/README.md

 - Download and run the executable in the dist folder.
 - Add host ip, username, and password.
 - If USBIP is set up correctly and USB devices are available on the host, devices should appear.
   - Sometimes you will need to restart the host usbip service to get it to actually work, so I added a button to do that.
-Or go to host and check the status of usbipd 'sudo systemctl status usbipd' it should be working and listening on port 3240.
-I've had this randomly fail and needing to be manually restarted.
-I've also had to reboot the host device to get this to work. (haven't looked into why, it's possible there could be an issue caused from having both ethernet and wifi active at the same time on the host device)
+  - If that doesn't work, go to the host and check the status of usbipd 'sudo systemctl status usbipd' it should be working and listening on port 3240.
+  - I've had this randomly fail and needing to be manually restarted.
+  - I've also had to reboot the host device to get this to work.
+  - It's possible there could be an issue caused from having both ethernet and wifi active at the same time on the host device.
 - Configure pipewire host sink and client source settings.
 (The Apply-Enable-Test button will restart Pipewire on the host and client in order to enable the new modules)
   - The only setting necessary to change is the Destination IPs in the Sender and Receiver tabs.
     - In the Sender tab, set it to the other device ip.